bursonic/driveMalta/Cars/Documents.md

 4. **Third party only**

+###4650 - CARS12.5

+Your car has third party insurance.
+What does this cover?

+1. **Damage to other vehicles**
+2. **Damage to someone's property**
+3. Injury to yourself
+4. **Injury to another person**
+5. Damage to your car by fire
+6. Damage to your own car

+###4651 - CARS12.6

+A VRT certificate is normally valid for:

+1. 30,000 miles
+2. One year after the date it was issued
+3. 10,000 miles
+4. **Two years after the date it was issued**

 ###4460 - CARS12.7

 Which three of the following do you need before you can drive legally?